3schools/3schools/README.md

 ### Hi there 👋
+Please remember that
+LICENSED CODE With No Open Source Code.
+Property Of 3schools.in
 <!--
 **3schools/3schools** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.